rushvora/PTCGPRerollManager/README.md

 - For all *channelID_NameOfTheChannel* variable, you can link them wherever you want

 Only for those ones you need to set them in different channels both linked with Arturo's webhooks
-- *channelID_Webhook* is the channel ID were your group have their webhook linked to
+- *channelID_Webhook* is the channel ID were your group have their gp webhook linked to
 - *channelID_Heartbeat* is the channel ID were your group have their hearbeat webhook linked to

 After that [create a new fine-grained token](https://github.com/settings/tokens) for your GitHub account, and make sure to only check to read/write your Gists

 Then, [create a GitGist](https://gist.github.com/) and get it's ID (the numbers in the URL).
-Now you're ready to fill out the last two variables in config.js and **modify the GitGistName variable in index.mjs** with you git file name
+Now you're ready to fill out the last two variables in config.js and **modify the GitGistName variable in index.mjs** with your gist file name

 In Arturo's bot the url should be placed in Friend ID and look like this : "https://gist.githubusercontent.com/{YourUsername}/{YourGitGistID}/raw"
 <br />